BlueAndi/vscp-framework/vscp/bootloader/README.md

 ##Description

 The bootloader algorithm follows the standard VSCP bootloader algorithm.
+The following description contains more details about how it proceeds.

 1. Determine whether
     a) the user force bootloader mode,